-The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with those of systems costing twice as much.
-The meter is housed on a left (non-driveside) crank.
-You buy the crank with the power meter already installed and swap it for your existing left-hand crank.
-Stages offer various different models for Shimano, FSA, Campagnolo and Cannondale cranks.
+The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with every other power meter out there.
+You can either buy a single-sided meter, housed in the left-hand crank, a complete chainset with sensors in both cranks, or if your bike has very tight clearances, a right-side Shimano Ultegra or Dura-Ace crank.
+If you've already bought a left-side unit you can use the right-side cranks to upgrade to a double-sided meter.
+Stages offer various different models for Shimano, SRAM FSA, Campagnolo and Cannondale cranks.
 There's even a unit for Shimano's 7710 Dura-Ace track cranks, making Stages the only power meter we're aware of that will fit an Octa-Link bottom bracket.

-The range of power meter chainsets from SRAM and technology company Quarq stretches from basic models with aluminium arms up to the SRAM Red AXS Quarq PowerMeter for £1,070.
+The range of power meter chainsets and spiders from SRAM and technology company Quarq stretches from basic models with aluminium arms up to the SRAM Red AXS Quarq PowerMeter for £1,070

 Rotor makes several models of power meter, both double- and single-sided as well as the stealthy Inpower meter whose electronics are tucked into the bottom bracket axle to protect them from damage.
 Rotor non-power cranks are among the lightest on the market, and the company has tried to keep the weight of its power meters down too.